galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ![Alternative text](../../images/image_name "Legend of the image")

+The idea is to keep the theory description before quite simple to focus more on the practical part.

+***TODO***: *Consider adding a detail box to expand the theory*

+> ### {% icon details %} More details about the theory
+>
+> But to describe more details, it is possible to use the detail boxes which are expandable
+>
+{: .details}

+A big step can have several subsections or sub steps:

+## Sub-step with **FastQC**

 The first step is to check the quality of the reads and the presence of the Nextera adapters.
 We can do this with FastQC.
 The FastQC web page Adapter Content section shows the presence of Nextera Transposase Sequence in the reads.
 We can remove the adapters with Cutadapt.

-## Sub-step with **FastQC**

 > ### {% icon hands_on %} Hands-on: Task description
 >